Before 2022, I had about three people a week ask me if they should invest in crypto.

 In 2013, Billy Markus and Jackson Palmer launched the first satirical crypto, Dogecoin.
 DOGE mostly existed as a joke, but the memes it spurred helped to ease new investors into crypto.
 Soon, so many investors were in on the joke that DOGE ironically became a bona fide investment — rising from a launch price of $0.00026 to an all-time high of $0.722 by late 2021.

 Finally, the last altcoin worth mentioning is Ethereum, which launched in 2015 and has become the second most popular crypto (and second-largest by market cap) behind Bitcoin.
 The chief difference is that Ethereum allows users to exchange value and information like computer code, whereas BTC is primarily used for value exchanges only.

-In total, over 5,000 altcoins have flooded the market since 2011 – but despite the overwhelming quantity, nobody has topped bitcoin for market cap or popularity.
+In total, over 20,000 cryptocurrencies have flooded the market since 2011.
+But despite the overwhelming quantity of competitors, nobody has topped Bitcoin for market cap or popularity.